Allen (Prison Break)

 "Allen" is the second episode of the first season of the television series Prison Break, which was first broadcast on television on August 29, 2005.
 The episode is the second to air alongside the Pilot episode as part of the two-part start of the series.
 "Allen" was written by series creator Paul Scheuring and directed by Michael Watkins.
 Robert Knepper makes his first appearance as Theodore "T-Bag" Bagwell, but was not yet billed as a regular character until the following episode, "Cell Test".
-Also, Marshall Allman, despite credited, does not appear as L. J. Burrows.
+Also, Marshall Allman, despite appearing in the credits, does not appear as L. J. Burrows.

 The episode's title refers to the hex key that Michael makes from a screw, the key being named "Allen Schweitzer 11121147".
-Also in this episode, Veronica Donovan continues her investigation as to who is actually responsible to framing Lincoln Burrows on Michael's request, while at the same time, Michael deals with the impending race riot in Fox River, which could hinder his escape plans.
+Also in this episode, Veronica Donovan continues her investigation, on Michael's urging, as to who framed Lincoln Burrows, while at the same time, Michael deals with an impending race riot in Fox River, which could hinder his escape plans.

 Plot

-Michael Scofield and Fernando Sucre (Amaury Nolasco) face a lockdown in order for the guards to search cells for contraband, when they're about to throw away a knife, they were stopped by Bellick (Wade Williams), who sends Sucre to SHU.
-Warden Pope (Stacy Keach) calls off the search for Michael's cell, but Bellick feels determined to, and sneaks into his cell when the prisoners are away, and finds the name "Allen Schweitzer".
-Bellick runs the name on the database, only to find no one matching it.
+Michael Scofield and his cellmate, Fernando Sucre (Amaury Nolasco), face a lockdown in order for the guards to search cells for contraband.
+Sucre passes a shiv to Michael and tells him to throw it out of the cell, but while he's holding it, Bellick (Wade Williams) stops by, sees the knife, and sends Sucre to SHU.
+Warden Pope (Stacy Keach) calls off the search for Michael's cell, giving him a break because he wants Michael, a structural engineer, to help him construct a miniature Taj Mahal for his wife on their 40th anniversary.
+However, Bellick is determined to find dirt on Michael, enters his cell when the prisoners are away, and finds the name "Allen Schweitzer" on a notepad.
+Bellick runs the name on the prison database, but finds no one matching it.

-Meanwhile, Sucre urges Stolte to let him call Maricruz (Camille Guaty), but is refused.
+Michael asks C-Note (Rockmond Dunbar), the inmate who procures items outside the prison with the help of friends, to obtain PUGNAc so that he can make regular trips to the infirmary, where Dr. Tancredi will give him insulin shots.
+Michael gives him money.
+Meanwhile, Sucre urges Stolte to let him call his fiancée, Maricruz (Camille Guaty), but is refused.
 Veronica (Robin Tunney) investigates who is framing Lincoln Burrows.
-She finds a tape, where she sees Lincoln shoot Terrence Steadman dead.
-Lincoln claims that he is being framed, stating the man was already dead and Lincoln never pulled the trigger.
-She attempts to talk to Crab Simmons (Tab Baker), who didn't testify in his case, only to find out that he was killed of an apparent drug overdose.
-She is contacted by Leticia Barris (Adina Porter), Crab's girlfriend, but as they meet, she is spooked as Kellerman (Paul Adelstein) and Hale (Danny McCarthy) are watching.
+Lincoln's trial defense lawyer gives her the videotape the prosecution used, which shows Lincoln shooting Terrence Steadman dead in a parking garage.
+Lincoln tells her he brought the gun to kill him, but never pulled the trigger, because the man was already murdered in his car.
+She attempts to talk to Crab Simmons (Tab Baker), who knows Lincoln is innocent but who didn't testify at his trial, but is told that he was killed of a faked drug overdose.
+She is contacted by Leticia Barris (Adina Porter), Crab's girlfriend, but as they meet, Leticia is spooked because Secret Service agents Kellerman (Paul Adelstein) and Hale (Danny McCarthy) are watching.